 (q) Office of Chief Medical Examiner;

-(r) Capitol Police;

-(s) U.S. Department of Health and Human Services, Office of the Inspector General;
+(r) U.S. Department of Health and Human Services, Office of the Inspector General;

-(t) Insurance Fraud Bureau of Massachusetts.
+(s) Insurance Fraud Bureau of Massachusetts;

-(u) Department of Industrial Accidents.
+(t) Department of Industrial Accidents; and

-(v) Division of Medical Assistance, Executive Office of Health and Human Services.
+(u) Executive Office of Health and Human Services and its divisions.

 All recipients of confidential information designated by 243 CMR 1.00 shall preserve the confidentiality of such data and make it available to the data subject, to the extent such access is required by FIPA.